-Our OTX-TP product candidate incorporates the FDA approved prostaglandin analog travoprost as an active pharmaceutical ingredient in our proprietary punctum plug.
+Our OTX-TP product candidate incorporates the prostaglandin analog travoprost as an active pharmaceutical ingredient in our proprietary punctum plug.
 Travoprost reduces elevated intraocular pressure by enhancing the drainage of fluid from the eye.
-We are developing OTX-TP for the treatment of glaucoma and ocular hypertension and have designed OTX-TP to provide a sustained release of therapeutic levels of travoprost over a period of up to three months.
-We have completed a Phase 2a clinical trial of OTX-TP.
-We expect to initiate a Phase 2b clinical trial of OTX-TP in the second half of 2014.
+We are developing OTX-TP for the treatment of glaucoma and ocular hypertension.
+We have completed a Phase 2a clinical trial of OTX-TP and initiated a Phase 2b clinical trial of OTX-TP in the United Sates in November 2014.
+We expect to complete enrollment of this trial in the third quarter of 2015, with topline efficacy data expected to be available in the fourth quarter of 2015.
+Our Phase 2a and Phase 2b clinical trials are designed to assess clinically meaningful response to treatment, and are not powered to measure any efficacy endpoints with statistical significance.

 Glaucoma is a progressive and highly individualized disease in which elevated levels of intraocular pressure are associated with damage to the optic nerve, which results in irreversible vision loss.
 In order to lower intraocular pressure, physicians typically prescribe drugs administered as eye drops.
 The classes of topical drugs used to treat glaucoma include prostaglandin analogues, or PGAs, beta-blockers, alpha-adrenergic agonists and carbonic anhydrase inhibitors.
 PGAs are the most widely prescribed class of drugs for glaucoma and are considered first-line glaucoma treatment.
-According to the Glaucoma Research Foundation, approximately 2.2 million people in the United States suffer from glaucoma.
+According to the Glaucoma Research Foundation, approximately 3 million people in the United States suffer from glaucoma.

-According to IMS Health data, approximately 31 million prescriptions were filled in the United States in 2013 for drugs administered by eye drops for the treatment of glaucoma, resulting in sales of approximately \$2.1 billion.
+According to IMS Health data, approximately 33 million prescriptions were filled in the United States in 2014 for drugs administered by eye drops for the treatment of glaucoma, resulting in sales of approximately \$2.4 billion.
 According to IMS Health, PGAs account for approximately half of the prescription volume in the glaucoma market.